jang33013-ops/Comp359-Assignment3/README.md

 ---

-##  Mayank — Decoding a Prüfer Sequence
+##  Dhananjay Sharma — Decoding a Prüfer Sequence

 A Prüfer sequence is a list of n−2 numbers, each between 1 and n.
 Decoding it means reconstructing the original labeled tree — producing an edge list like `[(1, 2), (1, 3), (3, 4)]`.